enzo-project/enzo-e/doc/source/devel/param.rst

    This would probably streamline the documentation to some degree.

    If we were to do that, we would need to modify the code to recognize this convention.
-   We would probably also want to modify the various parameter-accessor methods of the :cpp:class:`!ParameterAccessor` to continue to restrict access to parameters within the common root-path that a :cpp:class:`!ParameterAccessor` is configured with.
+   We would probably also want to modify the various parameter-accessor methods of the :cpp:class:`!ParameterGroup` to continue to restrict access to parameters within the common root-path that a :cpp:class:`!ParameterGroup` is configured with.

 Hypothetical Question: How do I query the parameter of some other :cpp:class:`!Method` subclass?
 ------------------------------------------------------------------------------------------------